Lunges are an excellent lower-body workout for strengthening and toning the legs.

 Tips for doing perfect lunges

-When practicing lunges, here are some tips to keep in mind to ensure perfect form: Make sure the front knee is pointing in the direction of the toes.
+When practicing lunges, here are some tips to keep in mind to ensure perfect form:

 Make sure your back foot is pointed toward the ground (not out to the side).